dmaldona/uqgrid/scripts/run/README.md

   target.
 - A candidate counts only if every fault simulation succeeds and writes a trajectory file.
-- The script starts with sample indices `0..samples_per_fault_location-1`, then continues with higher sample indices until the target is reached or `max_total_attempts` is exhausted.
+- A fresh target-mode run samples candidate operating points sequentially from sample index `0`, then continues with higher sample indices until the target is reached or `max_total_attempts` is exhausted.
+In target mode, `samples_per_fault_location` is retained for configuration compatibility and summary display; the stopping criterion is `target_accepted_scenarios`.
 - With `--continue`, `target_accepted_scenarios` is interpreted as the desired total number of complete accepted operating points, not the number of new operating points to add.
-Existing complete operating-point groups in `simulation_log.json` count toward the target.
+Existing complete operating-point groups in `simulation_log.json` count toward the target, and new sampling starts after the largest existing `sample_idx`.
 - Fault-level `scenario_metadata.json` and `simulation_log.json` stay compatible
   with postprocessing; each row also records `operating_point_id` and `accepted_operating_point_index`.